The history of Memorial Day has its origin in Arlington National Cemetery.

 An Army Funeral Procession

-I slowed my pace, pausing to read names, eras of service, because a crowd was gathering close to my destination.
-Stopping under the shade of a tree, the progress of a second funeral materialized.
-This one was Army, with the band taking positions among the headstones to my left — an Honor Guard rifle squad to my right.
+I slowed my pace, pausing to read names, eras of service because a crowd was gathering close to my destination.
+Stopping under the shade of a tree, the progress of a second funeral materialized with the band taking positions among the headstones to my left (this one was Army) and an Honor Guard rifle squad to my right.